bgeo-gis/mapproxy-docker/README.md

        }
    }
    ```
-   To restrict access, allow only QWC2's server by using the `allow` and `deny` directives.
+   To restrict access, allow only QWC2's server by using the `allow` and `deny` directives and configuring QWC2 accordingly, using the Mapproxy Proxy Auth service.

 3. Create a symbolic link to enable the site:
    ```sh
    sudo ln -s /etc/nginx/sites-available/<host>.conf /etc/nginx/sites-enabled/